 It’s worth noting that there are some additional controls that you may encounter when looking for the perfect reverb effect.
 Here are a couple of less common examples:

-· Shimmer – will lift the input signal up by an octave (12 semi notes) and adds it to the reverb mix.
+- Shimmer – will lift the input signal up by an octave (12 semi notes) and adds it to the reverb mix.
 The combination of various range and frequencies altogether from low to high in harmony make the sound more dreamy, harmonized and pleasant

-· Dampen – this function will control the high frequencies of reverberations, making them sound deeper and less harsh.
+- Dampen – this function will control the high frequencies of reverberations, making them sound deeper and less harsh.
 This works particularly well if you want a subtler ambiance that doesn’t highlight the attack of your tone.

-· Modulation/sway – With the low mode, the sound would be subtle and waxy.
+- Modulation/sway – With the low mode, the sound would be subtle and waxy.
 Turn it up and you will experience a huge echo in the ear

 A reverb pedal is most widely used at the end of the effect chain to finally “retouch” other elements in general.
 You should notice that if you put it in the front of other effects, the delay would probably be shortened.
 However, it is just a matter of style, you can totally change it to your own will.

-6. Review of the 6 Best Reverb Pedals
+7. Review of the 6 Best Reverb Pedals

 TC Electronic Hall of Fame Reverb Pedal

 TC Electronic Hall of Fame Reverb Pedal is a real beast to make your sound way better than usual without worrying you will lose the natural tone.
 There are many mods you can choose to make your guitar sound like you are performing in an acoustic room, a hall to a large cathedral.
 The Decay Knob will well support you in every music genre from short to long decay.